 We know this is a new way to source and you may very well have some questions.
 Below are just some frequently asked questions about our swatch sampling service.

 I'm used to getting swatches for free.
 Why do you charge for them?

 Our swatch sampling fee covers the costs associated with operating and managing our swatch warehouse, along with the cost of shipping swatches out to our buyers.
 The $4 fee includes standard USPS shipping within the US.
-We understand that for some of our buyers, it may be a tad more than you are used to paying.
-However, we hope that the convenience we offer along with the speed with which we get swatch samples into your hands makes the cost well worth it.
+Our goal is to make the cost more efficient than what you may be spending today on international couriers and wasted time waiting for sample swatches.

 We are looking into return programs to decrease cost and the opportunity to credit your swatch purchase to your future orders on Le Souk.